roskinlab/irad/README.md

 ```
 ssh-keygen
 ```
 On the command line.
 Use the default location for the key: .ssh/id_rsa.
+I usually use an empty passphrase.
 You'll download this key to your local machine, linking the computers together.

 ## Setting up SSH on Windows for use by VC Code ##